 Income (pp. 1-26, front to back of book) and expenses (pp. 27-116, back to front of book)

-Belgrade slave lists, accounts with slaves, and crop and livestock records.
+Belgrade lists of enslaved, accounts with enslaved people, and crop and livestock records.

 Lists of income, personal expenses, and investments.